 Connect to an RD Gateway to access internal assets

 A Remote Desktop Gateway (RD Gateway) lets you connect to a remote computer on a corporate network from anywhere on the Internet.
 You can create and manage your gateways in the preferences of the app or while setting up a new desktop connection.

-- In the Connection Center, click Settings > Gateways.
+- In the Connection Center, click Preferences > Gateways.

 - Server name – The name of the computer you want to use as a gateway.
 This can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: RDGateway:443 or 10.0.0.1:443).